rlopez44/cboy/README.md

 also the first substantial project I've written using C.

 # Compiling the Emulator
+In order to compile the emulator, you must have [SDL2](https://www.libsdl.org/) installed on your machine (the library and development files).
+For example, to install SDL2 on Debian/Ubuntu, run:

+    `sudo apt install libsdl2-dev`

 To compile the emulator, run `make` in the project's root directory.
 This will compile the emulator in the `bin/` subdirectory.
 The corresponding object files will be stored in the `obj/` subdirectory.